 Asset Protection Planning Steps

-Asset protection starts with gathering information about your assets then taking all of the necessary precautions.
+The first step of an asset protection plan starts with gathering information about your assets.
+Once this is done, then take all of the necessary precautions.
 One example is as carrying auto and homeowners insurance.
 The problem is that no matter how much insurance you have you someone can always sue you for more.
 Therefore, the key is progressively building a wealth plan tailored the needs and preferences of the individual.
 As such, let’s cover some asset protection planning steps and a few tips that can give you security and peace of mind.

-There are a myriad of options available to hold wealth.
-Some statutorily protect assets from lawsuits and judgments (depending on your state); life insurance, homestead protection, ERISA plans, are a few examples.
-Tenancy by the entirety and IRA creditor protection are some others.
+Further, where are a myriad of options available to hold wealth.
+For example, some statutorily protect assets from lawsuits and judgments (depending on your state); life insurance, homestead protection, ERISA plans, are a few examples.
+Additionally, Tenancy by the entirety and IRA creditor protection are some others.
 These options often come with state and federal law protection.
-The challenge with many is that your capital is not as available.
+However, the challenge with many is that your capital is not as available.
 Some come with penalties should you wish to access it.
 Additional home equity, maximum retirement account contributions and term life insurance are forms of protecting assets.
-You can consider these in your financial plan.
+So, you can consider these in your financial plan.